noxify/gridsome-plugin-remark-embed/README.md

 ## Facebook

-If you have `omitscript` set to `true`, you have to add the following script:
+By default the `excludeScript` is set to `true`.
+This means you have to embed by your own.

 ```
 <script>